configcat/scan-repository/README.md

 2. [Get the ID of your ConfigCat Config](https://configcat.com/docs/advanced/code-references/overview#config-id) that you want to associate with your repository.
 The scanner will use this ID to determine which feature flags & settings to search for in your source code.

-3. Create a new Actions workflow in your GitHub repository under the `.github/workflows` folder, and paste the following content into it.
+3. Create a new Actions workflow in your GitHub repository under the `.github/workflows` folder, and put the following snippet into it.
 Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
     ```yaml
     on: [push]